redradix/kontainer/README.md

 # Simple DI / IoC container

-This is a really simple dependecy injection container for using in Javascript applications (both nodejs/iojs and browser environments).
+This is a really simple dependecy injection container for using in Javascript applications (both nodejs/iojs and browser environments if using CommonJS modules).
 No external dependencies but it uses `Array.prototype.forEach` so please polyfill as needed.

 # Installation
 Just grab the [container.js file](https://github.com/cdelaorden/jscontainer/blob/master/container.js).
 The rest of this repo is a small test suite and this README. :)